 A quick search on PubMed dug up this study that found the LcS strain to be ineffective at changing health markers:

 But those are two fairly basic studies.

 In a nutshell, probiotics are good and we should be ingesting them.
-Drinking our probiotics in sugar laden, ultra processed drinks encased in plastic is perhaps not the best method.
-Instead, eating fermented foods such as sauerkraut, kombucha, kefir and kimchi is a much more healthier and cheaper option.
+Drinking our probiotics in sugar-laden, ultra-processed drinks encased in plastic is, perhaps, not the best method.
+Instead, eating unprocessed, low-sugar fermented foods are a much healthier and cheaper option.

-Their full statement is listed below, but before we get to that I wanted to say I was impressed with Yakults response and can understand that they are aiming to appeal to the mass market—not extreme health nuts like myself!
+Their full statement is listed below, but before we get to that I wanted to say I was impressed with Yakult's response and can understand that they are aiming to appeal to the mass market—not extreme health nuts like myself!
 Anyway, please see the full response by Yakult Australia below: